 How to Volunteer

 If you have a kind and compassionate dog who needs to socialize with people, then you should become a volunteer with PAL’s Pet Visiting Program.
 Dog therapy is the best kind of therapy!
 Friendly dogs and their friendly owners bring love, affection and wet noses to people in need throughout the DC metro area.
 To be able to witness your dog interact with and bring happiness to a human being is one of the most rewarding things to see.
-How do you become a volunteer?
-Learn the steps at the bottom of this web page, and you will be on your way to becoming a successful PAL Volunteer!

 Learn the Steps